Where Is Tucson Arizona?

 Remember, Tucson Arizona was part of Mexico prior to the 1854 Gadsden Purchase.

-map showing the area of the southwest that was part of the Gadsden PurchaseThe yellow highlights the current U.S. areas that were part of the Gadsden Purchase.
+map showing the area of the southwest that was part of the Gadsden PurchaseThe yellow highlights the current U.S. areas that were formerly part Mexico.

 Quick Facts About Tucson